nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

    * Steps 1c1 - 1c2 are repeated until a valid field is inputted by the User.
    * Use case resumes from step 2.

-* 1d.
-PoochPlanner receive wrong command format.

-    * 1b1.
-PoochPlanner displays the error message.
-    * 1b2.
-User re-enters with correct command format.
-    * Steps 1b1 - 1b2 are repeated until the command format is correct.
-    * Use case resumes from step 2.
 ---
 **System**: `PoochPlanner`